 Forgetting things occasionally is a part of life.
 It's why individuals may have alerts on their smartphones or notes on their refrigerators.
 As people get older they might experience more frequent instances of forgetfulness, however this is often nothing to be concerned about.
 So how can seniors tell if they're experiencing the signs of dementia and when it's time to tell a doctor?
 Here are some pointers on hot to distinguish typical forgetfulness from dementia.

 Typical age-related signs:

 Harvard Medical School stated that these two conditions are a regular part of the aging process.
 Transience is when the brain forgets some memories over time.
 According to the school, this could in fact be a good thing, due to the fact that it implies the brain is removing unused memories to include new ones.
 Absentmindedness is similar because it associates with your brain's focus.
 For example, forgetting an appointment might occur merely due to the fact that you weren't preoccupied with the idea of it.

 Lapse of memory and other mental issues

 According to the National Institute on Aging, there are lots of other health conditions that could contribute to memory loss.
 For instance, people with anxiety are often mistaken for having the symptoms of dementia.
 One reason for this might be that a person handling anxiety may be very preoccupied with the reason for their unhappiness and stress and anxiety.
 Constantly stressing over or obsessing over a current problem can result in lapse of memory of other subjects.

 Possible indications of dementia:

 Unlike typical age-related lapse of memory, amnesia connected to dementia is progressive, according to Dr. William W. Pendlebury, a teacher at the University of Vermont.
-These issues get progressively worse and the client ultimately needs to relocate to nursing home due to the fact that he can no longer reside on his own.
+These issues get progressively worse and the client may ultimately need to relocate to a memory care community due to the fact that he can no longer reside on his own.